julsemaan/fingerbank_client/README.md

 ## Installation

-First of all, make sure you login on https://fingerbank.inverse.ca/login and grab your key from your profile page.
+First of all, register on https://fingerbank.inverse.ca/users/register and grab your key from your profile page.
 In this documentation the key will be '1234567890'

-Next install the gem directly or through Bundler
+Next install the gem

     gem install fingerbank_client